rmj9000/nba_analysis/README.md

 The PowerBI file is in the PowerBI folder in /data/outputs/PowerBI nba-visuals.pbix

+# Note one PowerBI:

+Read the "powerbi_readme.md" file in the PowerBI folder if any issues viewing the visualiations are experienced.

 # Ethical considerations:

 Due to the public nature of professional sports, this data is freely and widely consumed and did not require anonymisation of player names.